firestartorg/ignition/pkg/config/README.md

 # Config

-Config is a package that provides a way to load layered configuration from multiple sources.
+Config is a package that provides a way to load layered configurations from multiple sources.

 ## Usage